Video Workflow

 A useful shot list includes more than shot names.
 It should capture purpose, framing, motion, continuity requirements, and what the audience needs to learn in that beat.

-That turns the shot list into something AI systems can inherit, not just something humans glance at before improvising again.
+That turns the shot list into something model systems can inherit, not just something humans glance at before improvising again.

 Approve at the sequence level whenever possible